 Note: Thunderbird Beta supports MV3 (Manifest Version 3).
 The new specification is not finalized yet and will continue to change.

 A collection of MailExtensions, showing how to use Thunderbird WebExtension APIs.

 A collection of WebExtensions, showing how to use WebExtension APIs.
 They probably won’t work directly in Thunderbird, but they may provide hints on how to use some of the WebExtension APIs that Thunderbird inherited from Firefox.

 The add-on developer support repository provides useful code snippets, examples and tools in order to better "weather" the transition to the new extension structure of Thunderbird 78.

 Overall add-on statistics and a very powerful search in the code of all add-ons listed on addons.thunderbird.net (ATN) and a few other public repositories.

 Central bug tracking for Mozilla projects.
 Some useful pages related to Thunderbird:

 The main documentation for Mozilla developers.
-As Thunderbird is based on the Mozilla platform, some of the Mozilla documentation is valid for Thunderbird as well.
+As Thunderbird is based on the Mozilla platform, some Mozilla documentation is valid for Thunderbird as well.
 Useful MDN pages on WebExtension are: